ariasAleia/OOP_Python/README.md

 <__main__.Item object at 0x000002C10BF3AEB0>
 ```

 And yes... we understand it but!
 We can fix it by doing the following thing: Magic!
+Read the next section for more info!

+## Magic method repr

 Yes.
 Here comes a magic method called __repr __.
 In this we define the output that we want to get when we directly print an instance of a class.

 In our case: